Find out about social media age restrictions for Australians under 16. Learn more

 Online safety tips for your child

-If you need to protect your location when your child is with you, such as when you’re seeking help, it may be best to disable their location services and turn their devices off completely or reset them, so your abuser can’t see where you are.
-You can also consider leaving your child’s device at home while you are out, or at another location.
+If you need to protect your and/or your child’s location, such as when you’re seeking help, it may be best to disable their location services and turn their devices off completely or reset them.
+This is so the abuser can’t track your child’s location.
+(Consider leaving your child’s device at home while you’re out or leave it at another location.)

-It may also be helpful to take these safety steps with your child, especially if they are a young person who uses social media accounts:
+It may also be helpful to take these safety steps with your child, especially if they use social media accounts:

 • Ask them to avoid checking in online or tagging locations and people.
-This includes restaurants, suburbs and places as well as any friends and family you visit together, which could show the abuser where you are and what you’re doing.
+This includes restaurants, cinemas, suburbs and places as well as any friends and family you visit together, because it could reveal your whereabouts.

-• Ask them to avoid sharing photos, videos or backgrounds that could identify your location on social media, gaming or video calls.
+• Ask them to avoid sharing photos, videos or backgrounds on social media, gaming or video calls that could identify their location.
 Explain how the backgrounds can include street signs, landmarks, school or club uniforms, or details in your home which may make your location easy to work out.

 Find out more about how to protect your location information.